blackflame007/nvim/README.md

 - Colors and theme settings are in `lua/nvim/colorscheme.lua`
 - Key mappings are defined in `lua/nvim/keymaps.lua`
-- Plugin configurations are in their respective files
+- Plugin configurations are in their respective files under `lua/nvim/`
 - LSP configurations are in the `lua/nvim/lsp` directory

 ## Key Features Explained